SpenceKonde/megaTinyCore/megaavr/extras/Ref_Functions.md

   * Requires interrupts to be enabled.
   * Gives the requested delay regardless of interrupts occurring in the middle of it.
   * Works for delays of up to 4.2 billion milliseconds.
-* When it can't use the millis machinery, we fall back to avrlibc's implementation.]
+* When it can't use the millis machinery, we fall back to avrlibc's implementation.
   * Cycle counting delay, or cycle counting delay called in a loop. for non-constant delay.
-  * Will be lenthened by any interrupts occurring in the middle of it
+  * Will be lenthened by any interrupts occurring in the middle of it.

 delayMicroseconds():